 Participants in the Teal Pumpkin Project simply place a teal pumpkin on their porch.
 You can also put a sign that states that nonfood treats are available for kids with allergies.

 If you want to read Macy's Teal Pumpkin, you can find it on Amazon.
 Read more about the Teal Pumpkin Project here.
-This year consider spreading awareness of food allergies to your neighborhood so that all trick-or-treaters are able to go home with a bag of goodies!
+This year, consider spreading awareness of food allergies to your neighborhood with a teal blue pumpkin so that all trick-or-treaters are able to go home with a bag of Halloween treats!